-"Lakes" shall be distinguished from riverine systems as being water bodies, including reservoirs, with a mean detention time of greater than ((fifteen)) 15 days.
+"Lakes" shall be distinguished from riverine systems as being water bodies, including reservoirs, with a mean detention time of greater than fifteen days.

 "Lake-specific study" means a study intended to quantify existing nutrient concentrations, determine existing characteristic uses for lake class waters, and potential lake uses.
 The study determines how to protect these uses and if any uses are lost or impaired because of nutrients, algae, or aquatic plants.
-An appropriate study must recommend a criterion for total phosphorus (TP), total nitrogen (TN) in $\mu g/l$ , or other nutrient that impairs characteristic uses by causing excessive algae blooms or aquatic plant growth.

-"Mean detention time" means the time obtained by dividing a reservoir's mean annual minimum total storage by the ((thirty-day tenvear)) 30-day 10-year low-flow from the reservoir.
+An appropriate study must recommend a criterion for total phosphorus (TP), total nitrogen (TN) in $\mu g/l$, or other nutrient that impairs characteristic uses by causing excessive algae blooms or aquatic plant growth.
+"Mean detention time" means the time obtained by dividing a reservoir's mean annual minimum total storage by the thirty-day ten-year low-flow from the reservoir.